Panama is a Perfect Plan B

 * Import tax exemption on up to $10,000 household goods

-If you ask, you may get other discounts too.
+You may receive additional discounts upon request.
 Last month I bought a new sofa.
-I asked the salesperson if they offered a Jubilado discount (same as Pensionado).
+I asked the salesperson whether they offered a Jubilado discount (the same as the Pensionado discount).
 They gave me 10% off my purchase and free delivery!

 You can get a temporary visa within a week.
 Your permanent visa will not be ready for about six months.
 And, while you must apply in Panama, you don’t have to stay there for the entire processing time.
 You must return to Panama for a few days to pick up your permanent visa.